Maritime Administration Releases Five-Year Strategic Plan Focused on Mariner Recruitment, Training, and Retention

 If you are interested in searching for press releases prior to 2021, please visit our News Archive.

-WASHINGTON – Today, the U.S. Department of Transportation’s Maritime Administration (MARAD) announced the designation of 27 Centers of Excellence for Domestic Maritime Workforce Training and Education (CoE).
-The CoE designation recognizes community colleges and training institutions that prepare students for careers in our nation’s maritime industry.
-These academic institutions are located in sixteen states and one U.S. territory.
+WASHINGTON – Today, the U.S. Department of Transportation’s Maritime Administration (MARAD) announced the designation of 32 Centers of Excellence (CoE) for Domestic Maritime Workforce Training and Education.
+The designated COEs consist of 50 maritime training locations across 17 states and Guam.
+The designation recognizes and promotes support to post-secondary maritime training programs that prepare students for careers in the maritime industry.

 On Thursday, as part of the U.S. Department of Transportation’s Office of Multimodal Freight Infrastructure and Policy’s ongoing coordination efforts amid attacks in the Red Sea, DOT convened stakeholders from the federal government as well as the shipping, trucking, rail, port, and other supply chain industries to provide updates and to hear concerns from the industry about mariner safety and supply chain impacts.
 DOT has been in frequent communication with freight industry partners since